KIT-IAI/SDM_KITModelViewer/README.md

 In addition, various use cases for the application of the KITModelViewer with different data formats are documented in this repo.

 ## Application Examples
-* Creation of 3D CityGML buildings from OSM data
+* Creation of 3D CityGML buildings based on OSM data
 * Setup und usage of a OGC Web Feature Service

 ## Examples of Python Scripts